Hickey77/ccapproval/README.md

 End of steps.

-This is just a sample example and can be extended here are some ideas:
+This is just a example workflow and can be extended easily.
+Here are some ideas:
--Assign Planner task to operator on send day
+- Assign Planner task to operator on send day
--Use Power Apps instead of Form to request new Communication and enforce businesss logic like link validation or target validation
+- Use Power Apps instead of Form to request new Communication and enforce businesss logic like link validation or target validation